window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-KPZDK07XVY');

 • Vaping involves the inhalation and exhalation of aerosol or vapor produced by electronic cigarettes or similar devices.

 • Vaping is considered a potential aid for smokers looking to quit, as it delivers nicotine without the harmful byproducts of combustion and tar.
-However, it's not devoid of risks, particularly for expectant mothers and their infants.

 • Vaping during pregnancy exposes both the pregnant woman and her developing baby to nicotine, various flavorings, metals, and other chemical substances.
 These exposures can have implications for fetal development and placental health.